3 History of Rockets & Space Flight

 The Soviet Union launched Sputnik-1, a metal sphere the size of a basketball, into low Earth orbit on 4 October 1957.

-In 1958, the U.S. Government formed the National Aeronautics and Space Administration (NASA) to replace the National Advisory Committee for Aeronautics (NACA).
+In 1958, the U.S. Government formed the National Aeronautics and Space Administration (NASA) as a reorganization of the National Advisory Committee for Aeronautics (NACA).
 This new organization soon launched its first satellite, Explorer 1.
+The satellite was launched by a Jupiter C rocket built by the Army Ballistic Missile Agency (ABMA).
 During this mission, the satellite carried out an experiment developed by Professor James Van Allen to detect the existence of radiation zones encircling Earth, which became known as the Van Allen radiation belts.
 Explorer 3 and Explorer 4 were also successfully launched in 1958.

 A diagram of the various parts of the Explorer 1.